sun-umn/NCVX_Documentation/docs/_sources/index.rst.txt

 Update Logs
 -----------------

-**Version: 1.2.0 --- 2022-03-XX (In development)**
+**Version: 1.2.0 --- 2022-07-26**

    * Description: major fixes and improvements on LBFGS and Steering Strategy.

    * Fixed: Reducing memory usage for LBFGS.
-Now PyGRANSO can solve problem with ~15k parameters by using 8GB Memory.
-Improving steering stategy to deal with many constraints.

-   * Improved: improve the performance of ex11 orthogonal constraints on RNN; New suggestion about stationarity and feasibility tolerance, as it depends on problem scaling.
+Now PyGRANSO can solve problem with ~15k parameters by using 14 GB memory; Update example: ortho RNN with max folding and orthonormal initialization; Allow high precision for QP solver; Allow part of optimization variables not showing up in objective (see SVM example); Fixed Code 12: terminated with steering failure; Fixed stationary failure: try different stationarity calculation, or set stationarity measure to be inf if encounter numerical issue

-   * Added: ex 12 perceptual attack on ImageNet images; ex 13 trace optimization with orthogonal constraints; ex 14 unconstrained deep learning with LeNet5; ex 15 logistic regression; ex 16 generic dictionary learning
+   * Added: Reorganize and add examples: perceptual/lp norm attack on ImageNet images. trace optimization with orthogonal constraints; unconstrained deep learning with LeNet5; logistic regression.

 **Version: 1.1.0 --- 2022-02-20**